 Streaming services are more popular than ever.
 They all have their own compelling libraries of movies and TV shows, but if you’re not careful, you’ll end up spending a ton of money each month.
 That’s why so many of us head to our browser, typing in “free movie websites” or “watch online movies sites.”

-What if you could stream free movies online?
-Well, you can!
-We know a few sites where you can access free movies online right now, from your computer or laptop, and a few of them from streaming devices like a Roku or an Amazon Fire TV stick.
+Luckily, there are a ton of ways you can stream free movies online.
+We found a few free movie websites that let you enjoy five-star flicks without paying a dime — all from the comfort of your computer or laptop.
+A few of them even let you watch from streaming devices like a Roku or an Amazon Fire TV stick.

-Check out the list below to see the 10 best sites for watching movies free.
+Check out the list below to see the 13 best sites for watching free movies online.
 Make sure to bookmark your favorites, so nights at home can be just as amazing as going out to the theater — while costing you nothing!

 If you particularly love artsy or classic films, Kanopy is the best site for your free movie streaming purposes.
 With some gems from the Criterion Collection, as well as modern indie masterpieces, Kanopy does its best to get high-quality and critically acclaimed cinema into people’s living rooms, and all at no cost.

 To use Kanopy, your local library, university or college needs to be connected to it.
 See how to check if your library is connected by tapping or clicking here.
 With a library card or your college email login, you can access Kanopy’s catalog at any time.

 One warning: Kanopy’s movie offerings change periodically, so if you really want to watch “Moonlight” or “Lady Bird,” make sure to do so while they’re still listed.
 Movies come back to Kanopy, but it’s not always clear when, so keep that in mind when making your viewing selections.